 Yoga views health as essential and an outcome of having found a balance between our total personality and the world around us.
 This fits well with the total health model definition described by WHO.

 According to Yoga when there is a free flow of Prana or Chi (Life force or Subtle energy) within the Nadis or Meridians, it permeates our bodies, resulting in good health.
 This is because of the body’s ability to maintain a physiological and psychological homeostatic balance.

 Yoga uses techniques that help boost, harmonize and refine the flow of breath, thereby helping to maintain or enhance health.
 When there is an imbalance or blockage to the flow of consciousness or energy that moves within these channels, then illness and or diseases can manifest and impact your health.

-Breathing Techniques (Pranayama): A repertoire of breathing exercises to revitalise the physiological components of respiration (breathing).
+A repertoire of breathing exercises to revitalize the physiological components of respiration (breathing).
 These techniques are recommended to help balance the nervous system and provide the doorway to productive meditation.

 A vast array of techniques exist within meditation, starting with deep relaxation for beginners (Yoga Nidra).
 People can then progress to more advanced meditation techniques, depending on their needs and experience.
 Through Meditation you realize how important a balanced mind is through experiencing deeper aspects of your own personality.
 Subsequently, you begin to balance your essential needs and desires and develop insights.